-Populism on the rise?
-Netherlands gears up for bellwether vote
+Dutch elections: Populism on the rise?

 Key issues for voters

-Given the bellwether nature of Europe's first election this year, the Netherlands has been thrust into the global spotlight.
-According to preliminary Eurostat data, the country's economy grew by 2.1% last year, and investors have remained reasonably calm throughout the campaign.
+According to preliminary Eurostat data, the Netherland's economy grew by 2.1% last year, and investors have remained reasonably calm throughout the campaign.

 But Rutte's tough austerity measures aimed at combating the 2011-2012 recession have hit the country's poorest the hardest and that has weighed on their minds as they prepare to visit the ballot box.